unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/8c9bb9cc#fullscreen)

+This next portal allows you to sort between continents and visa types.
+You can toggle between different continents in the first dropdown, and by visa type in the second dropdown.
-The next image below an output for H-1B visas issued to the continent of Asia as a whole.
-We can see that the number of visas issued increased from **47,726** in 1997 to **149,788** in 2015. you can toggle between different continents in the first dropdown, and by visa type in the second dropdown.
+The below images is an output for H-1B visas issued to the continent of Asia as a whole.
+We can see that the number of visas issued increased from **47,726** in 1997 to **149,788** in 2015.
+Recalling from the previous Chart Lab portal, the number of H-1B visas issued to China and India in 2015 was 138,258, meaning that only **11,530** H-1B visas were issued to the rest of Asia as a whole.

 ![Figure2](Images/Figure2.png)